-How Do Vaccine Work?
+How Do Vaccines Work?

+Some people develop mild body aches, fatigue, muscle pain and a low fever, but it's just the body's immune response kicking in.
 There are several reasons why people link getting a flu shot with getting sick.
-Most likely is that the person who got vaccinated came down with a different kind of respiratory virus, not the flu.
+The most likely reason is that the person who got vaccinated came down with a different kind of respiratory virus, not the flu.

 Protection from the Flu